shemeshg/RtMidiWrap/README.md

 # RtMidi c++ wrapper

-- Wrap RtMidi In [WbMidi.js](https://github.com/djipco/webmidi) format.
+- Wrap RtMidi In [WebMidi.js](https://github.com/djipco/webmidi) format.

 The library is here https://github.com/shemeshg/RtMidiWrap/tree/master/src/RtMidiRouterLib/RtMidiWrap

+To install, copy this folder to your project.

+All function names and parameters are the same as in [WebMidi.js (version 2)](https://github.com/djipco/webmidi).

 - The project of advanced Midi router is this repository.